About me

 I’m Balu, from Alappuzha (Lord Curzon named it as “Venice of the East”) a city on the Laccadive Sea best known for houseboat cruises along the rustic backwaters, a network of tranquil canals and lagoons in the southern Indian state of Kerala (God’s own Country).

-I am currently a Post Doctoral Fellow at eHealth Lab in School of Information (iSchool), College of Communication & Information at Florida State University working under Prof. Zhe He.
+I am currently a Visiting Assistant Professor in School of Information (iSchool), College of Communication & Information at Florida State University.
+Prior to this I was a Post Doctoral Fellow at eHealth Lab in School of Information (iSchool), College of Communication & Information at Florida State University working under Prof. Zhe He.
 Prior to this I was a post doc at The Bakar Computational Health Sciences Institute (BCHSI), University of California, San Francisco under Dr. Vivek Rudrapatna in the The Real-World Evidence Lab.
 I have a Ph.D. in Biomedical Informatics under Prof. Jeyakumar Natarajan in the DRDO-BU Center for Life Sciences, TamilNadu, India.
 I am a proud member of the Data Mining and Text Mining Laboratory & Computational Biology Division @ DRDO-BU CLS.
 I’ve concentrated on automatic extraction of information from biomedical literature using machine learning algorithms and techniques, to bridge the gap between the slow growing manually curated databases and the vast information already available in free text in published articles.

 Research Interest